The Spinal Cord and Injury

 The United States Food and Drug Administration (FDA) approved one of these devices, a prosthesis that allows basic hand control.
 Patients use their shoulder muscles to control the device, and with training, can perform activities of daily life that they would otherwise be unable to perform, such as using silverware, pouring a drink, answering a telephone, and writing a note.

 Neural prostheses are complex and contain many intricate components, such as implantable stimulators, electrodes, leads and connectors, sensors, and programming systems.
 There are many technical considerations in selecting each component.
 The electronic components must be as small as possible.
 Biocompatibility between electrodes and body tissue is also necessary to prevent injury to the patient and damage to the device.
 Neural prostheses also must be evaluated for usefulness and long-term safety.

 With the current wave of new technology, it is easy to forget just how far medical science has come in treating spinal cord injuries.
 As recently as 50 years ago, most patients died within a few weeks from a spinal cord injury due to complications related to infections or bodily dysfunctions.
 Nowadays, not only do spinal cord injury patients survive, many thrive.
-Once the injury has been stabilized, physical therapy, as well as advances in assistive devices, allow patients to work, travel, compete in sports, and raise families.
-Nevertheless, while the years ahead offer promise for people with spinal cord injuries, today’s patients face many challenges in their everyday lives.
+Once the injury has been stabilized, physical therapy and advances in assistive devices allow patients to work, travel, compete in sports, and raise families.
+Nevertheless, while the years ahead offer promise for people with spinal cord injuries, today's patients face many challenges in their everyday lives.

 Christopher Reeve Paralysis Foundation